 Admissions Policies: Re-Entry and Re-admission

-If a student voluntarily interrupts university work while in good academic standing, that student may be granted re-entry status by submitting an online application to the Records and Registration Office if the re-entry enrollment target has not been reached already.
+If a student voluntarily interrupts university work while in good academic standing, that student may be granted re-entry status by submitting an online application to the Records and Registration Office.
 Due to enrollment limits, it is possible not all students who apply for re-entry will be accepted.
 It is advantageous to apply early in order to be approved to register as soon as possible.
 If a student has been out of school voluntarily for a year or more, or involuntarily for any amount of time, the student will be subject to the requirements of the catalog in effect upon return.
 If the student has been gone voluntarily for one semester, the student remains under the "old" catalog.
 Students granted re-entry status who were on scholastic probation or other conditional status at the time of last attendance at UWL retain such status as a condition of re-entry.

 If a student has attended another institution(s) after leaving UWL, official transcripts of that academic record(s) should be mailed directly from the issuing institution(s) or sent through an electronic secure document sending service to the Records and Registration Office at the time he or she applies for re-entry.
 Transcripts that are marked "Issued to Student" or that are hand delivered by a student will not be accepted unless the transcript remains sealed in the original stamped envelope from the issuing institution(s).